Skip to content

 Section titled “QA still runs 3 sub-agents on a docs issue”

-Symptoms: QA spawns type-safety, security, and scope agents
+Symptoms: QA spawns type-safety, security, and scope agents.

 Solution: This happens when running QA standalone (not via sequant run).
 The SEQUANT_ISSUE_TYPE env var is only set when the orchestrator manages the pipeline.
 Standalone /qa runs use the full pipeline by default.